-The programme has been completed by three cohorts and cohort four is underway in 2020.
+The programme has been completed by six cohorts and cohort seven is underway in 2023.
 It has proven to be a hugely popular programme.
 People are so keen to join up that the programme is consistently oversubscribed.
 Participants have loved taking part in the face to face workshops and the action learning sessions, which have allowed people to develop relationships with managers from across the organisation.

 These relationships have helped boost confidence by showing participants that other managers have similar questions and challenges.
 Participants are also able to share knowledge and information, and now have a network of colleagues they can receive support from.

 The action learning sets have been a real success.
 Karen says:

 The online training elements have also gone down well.
 Participants report feeling that they are now encouraged to spend time learning and reflecting on their management practice whilst at work.
 This is not just something they have to fit in, learning is a valuable part of their role.
 They have also used the online portal to stay in touch with each other and share approaches in between the face to face workshops.